jackchuong/Run-cardano-node-on-docker/README.md

    |---configuration                    # store network , topology and eras configs
    |---cardano-wallet			# cardano wallet binaries
 ```
-2. Compile cardano wallet binaries your self or use downloaded latest pre-built binaries of cardano-wallet in this repo, please refer https://developers.cardano.org/docs/get-started/installing-cardano-wallet
+2. Compile cardano wallet binaries your self or use downloaded latest pre-built binaries of cardano-wallet in this repo, please refer https://developers.cardano.org/docs/get-started/installing-cardano-wallet (ignore this step if you clone my repo)

-3. Download configuration files or you can use mines , copy them to config folder , please refer https://developers.cardano.org/docs/get-started/running-cardano
+3. Download configuration files or you can use mines , copy them to config folder , please refer https://developers.cardano.org/docs/get-started/running-cardano (ignore this step if you clone my repo)

 4. Start/stop cardano node:
 ```bash